lyteword/mhenry-complete/volume-2/joshua/chapter-19.md

 > <sup>22</sup> And the coast reacheth to Tabor, and Shahazimah, and Beth-shemesh; and the outgoings of their border were at Jordan: sixteen cities with their villages.
 > <sup>23</sup> This *is* the inheritance of the tribe of the children of Issachar according to their families, the cities and their villages.

 The lot of Issachar ran from Jordan in the east to the great sea in the west, Manasseh on the south, and Zebulun on the north.
 A numerous tribe, Nu 26:25.
 Tola, one of the judges, was of this tribe, Jdg 10:1.
 So was Baasha, one of the kings of Israel, 1Ki 15:27.
 The most considerable places in this tribe were, 1.
 Jezreel, in which was Ahab's palace, and near it Naboth's vineyard.
 2. Shunem, where lived that good Shunamite that entertained Elisha.
 3. The river Kishon, on the banks of which, in this tribe, Sisera was beaten by Deborah and Barak.
 4. The mountains of Gilboa, on which Saul and Jonathan were slain, which were not far from Endor, where Saul consulted the witch.
-5. The valley of Megiddo, where Josiah was slain near Hadad-rimmon, 2Ki 23:29,Zec 12:11.
+5. The valley of Megiddo, where Josiah was slain near Hadad-rimmon, 2Ki 23:29, Zec 12:11.

 ## The Lot of Asher. (b. c.
 1444.)